EdTech is awesome.

 It’s not the tool.
 It’s the purpose.

 It does not matter what tech tool you use.
 It only matters how you use it.
 Is there purpose in your use?
 Does it support your philosophies as a teacher?
 Does it drive learning forward?
 These are all important questions you must consider each time you consider using tech.
 I believe in one single rule when it comes to technology integration in the classroom: Tech tools must IMPROVE the learning process, not just replace the ways we taught and learned in the past.
+In some ways, tech can even be detrimental when it comes to learning, such as when you have technical difficulties.
+While most problems can be solved by a quick search on the internet, other times it may be more complicated and you may need some it support Louisville for example.

 Now let’s explore the PowerPoint example a little more deeply through the lenses of some current educational theories and perspectives.
 Let’s see if there are ways we can use it as teachers that truly moves learning forward, rather than simply being a glorified and digitized poster.